Romie Gibly, MD, PhD

 About

 Dr. Gibly is a fellowship-trained and board-certified pediatric orthopaedic surgeon with an academic background in biomedical engineering.
 His medical and doctorate degrees were completed at Northwestern University Feinberg School of Medicine in Chicago.
-He underwent orthopaedic surgery residency training in Seattle at the University of Washington, Harborview Medical Center and Seattle Children's Hospital.
+He underwent orthopaedic surgery residency training in Seattle at the University of Washington, Harborview Medical Center, and Seattle Children's Hospital.
 He then pursued additional subspecialty fellowship training in pediatric orthopaedic surgery at the University of Colorado and Children's Hospital of Colorado.
-His clinical interests include trauma, fractures and their complications, limb deformities (leg length, and alignment differences), congenital limb differences, clubfoot, hip dysplasia and other general pediatric orthopaedic issues.
-He trained in and utilizes the Ponseti method for clubfoot treatment.
-In the treatment of limb deformity, Dr. Gibly utilizes a combination of techniques, including magnetic growing rods to correct limb differences.
-Dr. Gibly’s academic and research involves finding new ways to help heal musculoskeletal tissues using regenerative and tissue engineering technologies.
+His clinical interests include limb deformities (leg length, and alignment differences), congenital limb differences, skeletal dysplasias, fractures and their complications, clubfoot, hip dysplasia and other general pediatric orthopaedic issues.
+He utilizes the Ponseti method for clubfoot treatment.
+In the treatment of limb deformity, Dr. Gibly utilizes a combination of techniques, including magnetic growing rods and external fixators to correct limb differences.
+Dr. Gibly’s laboratory research involves understanding what makes pediatric fractures heal differently than adult fractures and finding new ways to help heal musculoskeletal tissues using regenerative and tissue engineering technologies.

-Clinical Interests: Trauma, fractures, fracture malunion and nonunion, limb deformity, leg length difference, limb reconstruction and lengthening, clubfoot, hip dysplasia, DDH, pediatric foot and ankle, gait
+Limb deformity, leg length difference, limb reconstruction and lengthening, skeletal dysplasias, trauma, fractures, fracture malunion and nonunion, clubfoot, hip dysplasia, DDH, pediatric foot and ankle

 Education & Training